NCI Drug Dictionary

 - liposomal cytarabine-daunorubicin CPX-351

 A liposomal formulation containing a fixed combination of the antineoplastic agents cytarabine and daunorubicin in a 5:1 molar ratio.
 Liposomal cytarabine-daunorubicin CPX-351 has been designed to provide optimal delivery of a specific ratio of cytarabine to daunorubicin, one that has been shown to be synergistic in vitro.
 The antimetabolite cytarabine competes with cytidine for incorporation into DNA, inhibiting DNA synthesis.
 This agent also inhibits DNA polymerase, resulting in a decrease in DNA replication and repair.
 Daunorubicin, an intercalator and a topoisomerase II inhibitor, prevents DNA replication and inhibits protein synthesis.
 This agent also generates oxygen free radicals, resulting in the cytotoxic lipid peroxidation of cell membrane lipids.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Code name: CPX-351